My Hero Academia: Vigilantes: Anime

 An anime television series adaptation was announced at the Jump Festa '25 event on December 22, 2024.
 It is produced by Bones Film and directed by Kenichi Suzuki, with Yōsuke Kuroda writing the scripts, Takahiko Yoshida designing the characters, and Yuki Hayashi, Shogo Yamashiro, and Yuki Furuhashi composing the music.
 The series aired from April 7 to June 30, 2025, on Tokyo MX and other networks.
 The opening theme song is "Kekka Orai" (けっかおーらい), performed by Kocchi no Kento, while the ending theme song is "Speed" (スピード), performed by yutori.
 Crunchyroll is streaming the series.
 Medialink licensed the series in South, Southeast Asia and Oceania (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.

-Following the first season's final episode, a second season was announced and is set to premiere in January 2026.
-Crunchyroll will stream the second season.
+Following the first season's final episode, a second season was announced and aired January 5 to March 30, 2026.
+The opening theme song is "Catch", performed by Surii, while the ending theme song is "Miss You", performed by shytaupe.
+Crunchyroll is streaming the second season.